victorvinicius33/victorvinicius33/README.md

 I'm Victor Vinícius, a Web Developer Fullstack and graduating in Electrical Engineering.
 I've always been a hardware enthusiast, and now i'm venturing into software.

-🕹A huge retro games fan, 🎶 Metal bassist in a band and Bossa Nova lover, and player in my spare time.
+🕹A huge retro games fan, 🎶 Metal bassist in a band and Bossa Nova lover (I like to play it on my guitar, every now and then).

 I'm living in Recife PE, in Brazil.
 I'm finishing a Fullstack Software Developer course at Cubos Academy👨‍💻, and doing a degree in Electrical Engineering at UFPE👨‍🎓.
 I am currently looking for my first job in the Web Development field.